-- One possible cause for users seeing duplicate printers is that the DNS records for Mobility Print were set up, but mDNS is still enabled.
-After verifying the DNS records using Mobility Print “Configure DNS” wizard, the mDNS broadcast should be turned off.
-However, if this step was been skipped, and the clients and the server are in the same subnet then you may run into a situation where clients see the printer being advertised twice through mDNS as well as DNS.
+- One possible cause of users seeing duplicate printers is that the multi-subnet DNS records for Mobility Print were set up, but mDNS is still enabled.
+After verifying the DNS records using the Mobility Print “Configure DNS” wizard, publishing printers over mDNS should stop.
+However, if one overlooked completing the wizard in the flurry of discovery option setup activity, and the clients and the server are in the same subnet, then you may run into a situation where users see duplicated printer advertisements on their devices.
+What’s happening, in this case, is the devices show printers found using mDNS as well as DNS.

-- It can also happen if there are extra, unnecessary DNS records.
-If you’re not sure whether these have been set up correctly, then have a look at these examples of Mobility Print records to see how this should be configured.
+- The issue might also happen if there are extra, unnecessary DNS records.
+If you’re not sure whether the DNS records are set up correctly then have a look at the these examples.
 Feel free to send us a screenshot of the records on your DNS server if you’re not sure or have any questions at all.

 Why would this happen?